BinaryBrain/mpd-led-syc/notes.md

 Having the possiblity to add an offest to counterbalance this effect is probably a good idea.

 1) We still need some ideas to control the system.

+## Current issues

+With Aubio, when the music has bridges without any kicks, the beat still goes on and trigger LEDs.
+If we want to avoid this effect, we'll have to put a low pass filter on the Aubio analyser or on the trigger or something like this.